-Our customer ReplaceALens is using feedback surveys to encourage customers to post favorable online reviews and prevent bad ones.
+Our customer ReplaceALens has had great success using feedback surveys to encourage customers to post favorable online reviews and prevent bad ones.

-Next they ask the customer to select the types of service they received: whether it was an eye exam, lens replacement and/or frames.
-Using question logic, they ask the customer to rate their satisfaction for each service.
-This keeps the question relevant and reduces abandonment.
-(You can read more about how to increase response rates in our article, Increasing Customer Satisfaction Response Rates)
+Next they survey asks the customer to select the types of service they received: an eye exam, lens replacement, and/or purchasing frames.
+Using question logic, the survey asks the customer to rate their satisfaction with each service received.

-They then ask for input on how they can improve their services.
+ReplaceALens then asks for input on how they can improve their services.

 Finally, they ask if the customer would recommend ReplaceALens to a friend.

-If a customer indicates that they are dissatisfied, an email is automatically triggered to alert the manager that immediate follow up action is required.
+If a customer indicates that they are dissatisfied, the survey triggers an alert to the manager that immediate action is required.

-Instead of sending negative feedback to an inbox that no one checks, the team at ReplaceALens recognizes this opportunity to improve their service.
+Instead of sending negative feedback to an inbox that no one checks, the team at ReplaceALens recognizes it as an opportunity to improve their service.

-They also provide a link to their Facebook page and encourage customers to Like and Share their experience.
+They also provide a link to their Facebook page and encourage customers to Like and Share their experience on social media.

-They go one more step and ask satisfied customers if they would like to join their Referral program, which gives them credit for each customer they refer.
-Brilliant!
+ReplaceALens goes one step farther and asks satisfied customers if they would like to join their Referral program, which gives them credit for each customer they refer.

-Take a look at the ReplaceALens Yelp page.
-They have a long list of five star reviews.
-And, the one negative review you’ll find on the list was updated from one star to four based on great customer service.
+For an answer, take a look at the ReplaceALens Yelp page.
+They have a long list of five star reviews, What’s more, the one negative review on the list was updated from one star to four based on great customer service.

 How to Get the Most From Your Feedback Survey

-The key to a successful feedback survey is to collect it on a regular basis so that you can immediately act on the data.
-Correcting a situation if it is less than stellar is how you will get those glowing reviews.
+The key to a successful feedback survey is to collect it on a regular basis so you can immediately act on the data.
+Correcting a less than stellar situation is how to earn those glowing reviews.

-It will also help prevent bad reviews from appearing on review and social media sites.
-Unhappy customers often need to vent.
-Providing customers with a way to express dissatisfaction directly to you will keep them from posting elsewhere.
+Timely action will also help prevent bad reviews from appearing on review and social media sites.
+Unhappy customers often need to vent; providing customers with a way to express dissatisfaction directly to you will keep them from posting elsewhere.

-These 5 steps will help you set up your feedback survey:
+These five steps will help you set up your feedback survey: